Independent communications strategist, speechwriter, and copywriter/editor for distinguished clients since 2013

 Copywriting and editing for print and web

 Karen collaborates with some of the nation’s most influential and innovative organizations, including an Ivy League university, an Emmy Award-winning digital agency, and a leading health-focused foundation.
-Karen has written keynote speeches, major reports, articles, op-eds, strategic documents, video and radio scripts, and web copy.
+Karen has written keynote speeches, major reports, articles, op-eds, strategic documents, video and radio scripts, e-newsletters, and web copy.
 She has helped distinguished clients discover and develop their core descriptive language, including new company taglines, mission statements, and origin stories.

 Karen connects messages with audiences in an authentic and effective way.